esfand/printit/crtp.md

 However this does little for typing, and in fact creates a bad sort of dependency where we need to update the base class every time we make a new derived class.
 Not good!
 Fortunately, we can accomplish the same idea using generics.
-By having the base require information about the child we are able to capture the child class’s type and use that as the return type of our chained API methods.
+By having the base require information about the child we are able to
+* capture the **child class’s type**, and
+* use that as the **return type** of our chained API methods.

 ```java
 public abstract class BakedGood<CHILD extends BakedGood<CHILD>> {